webix-hub/docs/data/desktop/html_markup_init.md

 ##Windows and Menu

-If [window](desktop/window.md) are inited from the markup, it should be set on the same level as other layout components.
+If [window](desktop/window.md) are initialized from the markup, it should be set on the same level as other layout components.

 ~~~html
 <div data-view="rows">